M7mdBinGhaith/M7mdBinGhaith.github.io/content/docs/traefik.md

 Your configuration already includes the Authentik forward authentication middleware.
 {{< /hint >}}

-To protect a service with Authentik authentication:
+A sample to protect a service with Authentik authentication :

 ```yaml
 services: